 8. Can investors partially convert their investment?

 An investor can make a partial investment.
-That is, if a unit entry price is $600,000 they can invest $150,000 that provides one quarter unit investment.
-On occupation a pro-rated entry price is calculated (one quarter at investment date value and three quarters at current unit market value).
+That is, if a unit entry price is $700,000 they can invest $70,000 that provides one tenth unit investment.
+On occupation a pro-rated entry price is calculated based on percentage of initial investment.

 If an investor makes a full unit investment and then at a later date would like to partially withdraw from the Fund then this will need to be approved by the Fund Manager.
 That is, each situation will be considered on a case-by-case basis.